franciscop/react-test/src/readme.md

 # React Test

-To get started, import it and use it:
+To get started, import it, render your component inside of it and assert on the output:

 ```js
 import $ from 'react-test';